smmckay/quex-mirror/doc/source/modes/incidence-handlers.rst

    The bad lexatom detection can be disabled by the command line options ``--no-bad-lexatom-detection`` or ``--nbld``.

 The ``on_bad_lexatom`` has always precedence over ``on_failure``.
-That is, if '--codec ASCII' is specified as engine encoding and a value greater than 0x7F appears, and encoding error is issued even if at the same time no pattern matches.
+That is, if '--codec ASCII' is specified as engine encoding and a value greater than 0x7F appears, and encoding error is issued even if at the same time no pattern matches. ``on_bad_lexatom`` also detects non-complient buffer loads--a little late, hower.
+If a load procuder loads the buffer with data that contains the buffer limit code, this this is detected upon the next attempt to reload[#f2]_.
+When ``QUEX_OPTION_DEBUG_LOAD`` is defined, such situations are detected directly after reload.

 Skippers
 ^^^^^^^^

-In the case of range skipping, it is conceivable that the closing delimiter never appear in the stream.
+In the case of range skipping, it is conceivable that the closing delimiters never appear in the stream.
 In that case the following handler is executed.

 .. data:: on_skip_range_open